eddyerburgh/notes/docs/data-structures-and-algorithms/algorithms/graph-traversal.md

 The behavior of BFS is defined by the functions `process_vertex_early`, `process_edge`, and `process_vertex_late` {% cite algorithm-design-manual -l 164 %}.

-The vertex that discovered vertex i is at `parent[i]`.
-Because vertices are discovered in order of increasing distance from the root node, the tree path from each node x ∈ V uses the smallest number of edges on a root-to-x path {% cite algorithm-design-manual -l 165 %}.
+The vertex that discovered vertex `i` is at `parent[i]`.
+Because vertices are discovered in order of increasing distance from the root node, the tree path from each node $$x\in V$$ uses the minimum number of edges on a root-to-x path {% cite algorithm-design-manual -l 165 %}.

 The path from a vertex can be reconstructed by following the chain of parents: